lucaong/ablab/README.md

     # for each experiment.
 Create your own groups by calling `group`:
     group :version_a, description: 'big green button'
-    group :version_b, description: 'smaller button at the top of the page' end
+    group :version_b, description: 'smaller button at the top of the page'

+    # It is possible to setup callbacks for other services:
+    on_track do |event, experiment_name, group_name, ablab_session_id|
+      # ...send data to external service. `event` can be :view or :success
+    end
+  end

   # You can setup as many experiments as you wish